 The fault for your own lack of punctuality is now projected onto the person in front of you.
-Ironically enough, the very attribute that keeps them in your path is likely the same one that made you late to begin with; a lack of situational awareness.
-Now, your feelings of entitlement, your belief that you have more of a right to that stretch of road than someone else stimulates a stress response that negatively effects your mode and in turn the attitudes of other people you interact with in the near future.
+Ironically enough, the very attribute that keeps them in your path is likely the same one that made you late, to begin with; a lack of situational awareness.
+Now, your feelings of entitlement, your belief that you have more of a right to that stretch of road than someone else stimulates a stress response that negatively affects your mode and in turn the attitudes of other people you interact with in the near future.

 Now, take the above and apply it on a macro scale;

 The old saying, “You are entitled to your opinion,” is in desperate need of an edit.
 Perhaps something like, “Your opinion is only as valid as the amount of time and energy spent on its establishment and reformation” would be more appropriate.
-Personally speaking, I have no right or entitlement to a fierce opinion on the state of North African international relation and policy.
+Personally speaking, I have no right or entitlement to a fierce opinion on the state of North African international relations and policy.
 I have, with the exception of seeing a few social media updates, no awareness of the situation.

-Realignment of personal subjective outlook is the starting point for the solution of objective social issues.
+The realignment of personal subjective outlook is the starting point for the solution of objective social issues.
 Cognitive awareness and the internal presentation of two simple questions on a consistent interval becomes the hub in the wheel of change.